Birrellc/project-eternity-ms2/assets/testing/testing.md

 - Google Map API not displaying correct information - To fix this problem after trying various ways to fix i eventually took the example code from the documentation and just switched the coordinates to suit my needs. **No longer using Google Maps API switched to Iframe**

-- Overflow - Page overflow was found to be an issue once i added animations which i fixed by adding _overflow-x: hidden to the HTML - identified by adding a border to all my elements to detect the leak.
+- Overflow - Page overflow was found to be an issue once i added animations which i fixed by adding \_overflow-x: hidden to the HTML - identified by adding a border to all my elements to detect the leak.

-___
+---

 ## MID STAGE TESTING REVIEW